Carol Martin Gatton Academy of Mathematics and Science in Kentucky: Academics

 Most of the school's graduates attend four-year colleges (67% of graduates attend either Western Kentucky University, the University of Kentucky or the University of Louisville), while some chose to pursue other opportunities during gap years.
+In 2019, Gatton Academy students scored an average of 32.6 composite on the ACT, the highest in Kentucky ahead of fellow dual-enrollment program the Craft Academy (29.6) and Louisville public magnet duPont Manual High School (26.6).